 Dental trauma can come in several different forms.
 One of the most severe is when a blow to the face severely damages a tooth.
 If enough of the root remains intact, Dr. Scott Timmons might be able to perform an endodontic treatment such as a root canal.
 In an extreme case, the damage to the root could be so severe that the only viable treatment option is to perform a total dental extraction.

-After suturing your gums, he will likely prescribe pain management medication for your comfort while the traumatized tissues heal.
+After suturing your gums, they will likely prescribe pain management medication for your comfort while the traumatized tissues heal.

-Later he will present you with some dental restoration options.
+Later they will present you with some dental restoration options.
 One of the most effective methods is to install a dental implant.

 Your surgeon can usually install the titanium abutment into your mouth during a single outpatient appointment where you will need to be fully sedated.
 Afterward, you will still feel some sedative effects so you will need to arrange to have someone drive you home.